spikensbror/ascend/README.md

 service implementation types so that they are available in the application and Ascend can discover them.

-This is usually made through an `ascender.ts` imported in your `index.ts`-equivalent:
+This is easily accomplished by creating an `ascender.ts` file:

 ```typescript
 export * from "./something/all";